nixys/nxs-k8s-ns-access-operator/README.md

+# DEPRECATED

+This repository is considered deprecated and will be archived.
+For the new version of this tool please go to [nxs-rbac-operator](https://github.com/nixys/nxs-rbac-operator) project.

 # nxs-k8s-ns-access-operator

 It is the Kubernetes operator to the automatically create the role binding to specific user for created namespaces with the names satisfied to the flollowing format: `$APP_NAME-msvc-$MICROSEVICE_NAME-$BRANCH_NAME` (using regexp: `^(.*)-msvc-.*$`).